 As a business focused on serving businesses, we at PaySimple understand the uncertainty and hardship that COVID-19 has created.
-To help you through this time, we will be publishing a series of communications focused on how best to navigate COVID-19 for your business.
-Our goal is to help you operate your business as well as possible during this time, and in a way that best positions you after we move past current setbacks.
+Our goal is to help you operate your business as well as possible during this time, and in a way that best positions you moving forward.

 Adaptive Measures for Health & Wellness Businesses

-While COVID-19 has created major challenges for many businesses, it particularly has impacted businesses that focus on in-person services.
+COVID-19 has particularly has impacted businesses that focus on in-person services.
 Understanding that many health and wellness businesses need to remain operating at this time, operational changes may need to be evaluated.
-Health and wellness business owners may want to consider adopting many of these temporary adjustments to operations.
+Health and wellness business owners may want to consider adopting many of these adjustments to operations.